Headshot of Corinna Treitel, Chair and Professor of History

 image of book cover

 Professor Treitel studies German-speaking Europe since 1800.
-She teaches courses on modern German and European history, on the world history of health and disease, and on topics in the new interdisciplinary area of Health Humanities.
+She teaches courses on European history, world history, and Health Humanities.

-Professor Treitel enjoys collaborative work.
-She helped introduce Medical Humanities as a field of study to Washington University in St. Louis in 2015 and continues to work with scholars around the world on Health Humanities.
-She also co-leads Science in the Public Square, a group studying (mis)trust in science as a recurrent social phenomenon.
+Treitel enjoys collaborative and transdisciplinary work.
+In 2015, she helped introduce Medical Humanities as a field of study to her university.
+Today, she co-leads Science in the Public Square, a transdisciplinary group studying (mis)trust in scientific authority as a recurrent social phenomenon.

 Selected Publications